 Geodetic observations are performed as part of the VERA project observations to derive accurate antenna coordinates.
 The geodetic VLBI observations for VERA are carried out in the S/X bands (2 GHz/8 GHz) and also in the K band (22 GHz).
 The S/X bands are used mainly in the domestic VLBI experiments with Geographical Survey Institute of Japan.
 On the other hand, the K band is used in the VERA internal experiments.
 We obtain higher accuracy results in the K band compared with the S/X bands.
 The most up-to-date geodetic parameters are derived through geodetic analyses.
+The strong earthquake of magnitude 7.2 occurred close by Mizusawa antenna site on the 14th of June, 2008 (so called the Iwate-Miyagi Nairiku Earthquake in 2008).
+This earthquake yields offset in the coordinates of Mizusawa.
+Our preliminary analyses result shows coseismic 85-90 mm westward, a few mm southward and 10-20 mm downward motions.
+Those motion is consistent with the fault model of this earthquake.
+A slight post-seismic eastward motion is also observed.
 The results of the geodetic measurement are summarized in tables 1.
-The epoch of the coordinates is at 2007.0.
+The epoch of the coordinates is at 2009.0 after the earthquake.

 In order to maintain the antenna position accuracy, the VERA project has three kinds of geodetic observations.
 The first is participation in JADE (JApanese Dynamic Earth observation by VLBI) organized by GSI (Geographical Survey Institute) in order to link the VERA coordinates to the ITRF2000 (International Terrestrial Reference Frame 2000).
 Basically Mizusawa station participate in JADE nearly every month.
-Based on the observations for four years, the 3-dimensional positions and velocities of Mizusawa station are determined with accuracies of 7-9 mm and about 1 mm/vr in ITRF2000 coordinate system.
+Based on the observations for four years, the 3-dimensional positions and velocities of Mizusawa station are determined with accuracies of 7-9 mm and about 1 mm/yr in ITRF2000 coordinate system.
 The second kind of geodetic observations is monitoring of baseline vectors between VERA stations by internal geodetic VLBI observations.
 Geodetic positions of VERA antennas relative to Mizusawa antenna are measured from geodetic VLBI observations every two weeks.
 From simple linear-fitting of the two-year geodetic results, the relative positions and velocities are obtained at the precisions of 1-2 mm and 0.8-1 mm/yr.
 The third kind is continuous GPS observations at the VERA sites for interpolating VLBI geodetic positions.
 Daily positions can be determined from 24 hour GPS data.
 The GPS observations are also used to estimate tropospheric zenith delay of each VERA site routinely.
 The time resolution of delay estimates is 5 minutes.